 - Documents with malicious macros

-Note: If you try to attach a document that is too large, your message won't send.
+Tip: If you try to attach a document that is too large, your message won't send.
 Learn more about attachments and file size limits.

-Types you can't include as attachments
+File types you can't include as attachments

 To protect your account, Gmail doesn't allow you to attach certain types of files.
 Gmail often updates the types of files not allowed to keep up with harmful software that is constantly changing.
-Some examples include:

 Sometimes messages are blocked when you don't include any attachments.